 The country’s islands feature an oceanequatorial climate.
 Thus, expect the weather to be humid all year round with an average temperature of 26.5 degree Celsius.
 The cool months typically happen from June to August.
-Meanwhile, occasional cyclones and more frequent rainfall is observed from the month of November that lasts until April.
+Meanwhile, occasional cyclones and more frequent rainfall are observed during the month of November that lasts until April.

-There is great diversity in the population of Solomon Islands with Melanesians, Polynesians and Micronesians making up the majority of the inhabitants.
-Currency: The official currency is Solomon Islands Dollar.
+There is great diversity in the population of the Solomon Islands with Melanesians, Polynesians, and Micronesians making up the majority of the inhabitants.
+Currency: The official currency is the Solomon Islands Dollar.

-Official Language: English is the official language in Solomon Islands.
+Official Language: English is the official language in the Solomon Islands.

-WiFi Availability: You can find several free WiFi hotspots in Solomon Islands such as coffee shops, hotels and resorts.
+WiFi Availability: You can find several free WiFi hotspots in the Solomon Islands such as coffee shops, hotels, and resorts.

-Airport/s: Honiara International Airport is the main hub for international flights in Solomon Islands.
+Airport/s: Honiara International Airport is the main hub for international flights in the Solomon Islands.

-Driving: In Solomon Islands, you will be driving on the left side of the road.
+Driving: In the Solomon Islands, you will be driving on the left side of the road.

 Solomon Islands Cuisine

 The accessibility to the Pacific Ocean and other bodies of water also means that fresh seafood is a common staple in the Solomon Islands cuisine.
-Many of the locals therefore indulge in fish, crustacean and lobster.
-Turtles and water fowls were also a part of the diet for the locals in Solomon Islands.
+Many of the locals, therefore, indulge in fish, crustacean, and lobster.
+Turtles and water fowl were also a part of the diet for the locals in the Solomon Islands.

 Coconut is another staple in the Solomon Islands cuisine.
 Both the milk and flesh are consumed and cooked in a variety of ways in the island.